PeiJieSun/NESCL/README.md

 `

 7. The generated log files saved in `log` directory, and the temporal model parameters can saved in the `saved` directory.

+If you are interested in my work, you can also pay attention to my personal website: https://www.peijiesun.com